Over 200 elephant-friendly travel companies

-Our Wildlife.
-Not Entertainers campaign to end the cruel abuse of elephants in the tourist entertainment industry has secured the help of over 160 travel companies who have now committed to stop selling elephant rides to their customers.
+Our campaign to end the cruel abuse of elephants in the tourist entertainment industry has secured the help of over 200 travel companies who have committed to stop selling elephant rides and shows to their customers.

-World Animal Protection has been engaging with tour operators around the world revealing the cruelty that goes on behind the scenes at venues where tourists ride elephants and see shows where elephants are forced to perform.
+We have been engaging with tour operators around the world, revealing the cruelty that goes on behind the scenes at venues where tourists ride elephants and see shows where elephants are forced to perform.

-In total, 166 global companies have agreed with the NGO that elephant rides and shows are cruel and must end.
-The travel companies, including global industry players like The Travel Corporation (including well-known brands like Contiki), TUI Benelux, Thomas Cook Northern Europe and Intrepid Travel Group have all agreed, in a bid to end the cruel practice.
+To date, 226 travel companies around the world have agreed that elephant rides and shows are cruel and must end.
+The travel companies, include The Travel Corporation and its family of 30 brands (Lion World Travel, Trafalgar, Contiki & Uniworld) as well as TUI Benelux and Thomas Cook Northern Europe have all agreed, in a bid to end the cruel practice.

 Despite this large number, there are still travel companies yet to commit to ending elephant rides and other cruel elephant entertainment.
 In order to make elephants submit to rides and other human interactions they are taken from their mothers as babies and forced through a horrific training practice known as ‘the crush’.
 This process involves physical restraints, severe pain and the withholding of food and water.
 By the time tourists come to ride an elephant, its spirit has been broken.